DragonSenses/Algorithms/LeetCode/297-serialize-and-deserialize-binary-tree/problem.md

 **Deserialization** is the reverse process: reconstructing the original tree from its serialized representation.

 **Tokens** are the individual units produced by splitting the serialized data, typically representing either a node’s value or a null marker.

+A **Codec** is an abstraction that bundles the serialization and deserialization logic into a single interface, allowing a tree to be converted to a string and reconstructed from that string using a unified, consistent API.